Anthony Gaggi: Death

 On April 17, 1988, while awaiting his second trial, Gaggi died of a heart attack.
-Gaggi had told a guard that he was suffering chest pain, but the guard did nothing.
-It was widely speculated that Gaggi might have survived his heart attack if prison personnel had acted sooner and sent him to the hospital.
-Gaggi's wife successfully sued the prison system for negligence, assisted by testimony from several other inmates.
-Gaggi's death sparked a controversy that eventually resulted in better medical conditions in New York City prisons.

 Media

 Montiglio provided writers Jerry Capeci and Gene Mustaine information on Gaggi and the DeMeo crew for their book Murder Machine.
 In both the book and the television documentaries, Montiglio blamed his criminal actions on Gaggi's bad influence.

 Gaggi is played by Philip Williams in the 2001 made-for-television film Boss of Bosses.

-In the movie The Iceman, a fictionalized version of Gaggi, named Leo Marks, is a high-ranking member in the Gambino crime family and is killed by Richard Kuklinski.
+In the movie The Iceman, a fictionalized version of Gaggi, named Leo Marks (played by Robert Davi), is a high-ranking member in the Gambino crime family and is killed by Richard Kuklinski.

+In the movie Inside Man Anthony Gaggi is also played by Robert Davi.